 "The U.S. Food and Drug Administration today approved Kcentra (Prothrombin Complex Concentrate, Human) for the urgent reversal of vitamin K antagonist (VKA) anticoagulation in adults with acute major bleeding.
 Plasma is the only other product appr"...

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 DABIGATRAN - ORAL

 COMMON BRAND NAME(S): Pradaxa

-Dosage and treatment length are based on your medical condition, kidney function, and response to treatment.
-The dosage may also be based on other medications you may be taking.
+The dosage is based on your medical condition, kidney function, response to treatment, and other medications you may be taking.
 Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.